 How Mourning and Grief Impacts Relationships

 Experiencing grief from the death of a loved one is one of the most painful things each person must face.
 The shock of your beloved friend or family member having passed away is difficult to deal with.
+The way each individual person processes their feelings, can cause changes to your relationships.
+It is vital that we remember the following as we watch others grieve and sometimes mourn ourselves.

 Everyone Mourns Differently

 The process of mourning is a very personal experience.
-Because grief is so personal, each person reacts differently to the death of a loved one.
+Because grief is so unique, each person reacts differently to the death of a loved one.
 Your instinct may be to reach out and connect.
 Yet, the instinct of your friend or relative may be to retreat, distract themselves with work or hobbies or shut down.

-Your relationship with the deceased was a unique one, so the process in which you grieve the loss will also be unique and personal to you.
+Your relationship with the deceased was special, so the process in which you grieve the loss will also be unique and personal to you.
 The close friends and family that you would expect to be there for you in one of the most challenging times of your life may not be present in the way you’d hoped or anticipated.
 Even your spouse or partner may not provide the comfort you’d expect.

 Relationships Impacted by Grief Will Change